University Disciplinary Committee

 - Loss of Residency in University Housing: An action that excludes a student or student group from residence in university housing for a stated period of time.
 A student who loses residency in university housing shall be considered for future housing accommodations once the period of debarment is concluded and as space permits.

-- Withholding A Degree: Because a degree from the University signifies not only successful completion of academic requirements but also compliance with the university’s standards and good standing as a member of the university community, the dean of students or designee may direct that a degree not be certified by the university registrar and therefore not awarded pending the resolution of student conduct proceedings, including completion of all sanctions and outcomes.
+Because a degree from the University signifies not only successful completion of academic requirements but also compliance with the university’s standards and good standing as a member of the university community, the dean of students or designee may direct that a degree not be certified by the university registrar and therefore not awarded pending the resolution of community standards proceedings, including completion of all outcomes.

 State citations are issued by University Police for violations of state law.
 While these citations are handled through the criminal justice system, students may also be expected to meet with a university adjudicator to determine whether a violation of community standards has also occurred.